telerik/reporting-docs/knowledge-base/sql-data-source-cannot-connect-on-azure.md

 The stack trace of the error suggests that the SqlDataSource uses the old data provider `System.Data.SqlClient`.
 This means that it is referenced somewhere else, for example in Azure portal as explained in the Stack Overflow thread [EF6 with AAD auth works locally, but not on deployed app in Azure](https://stackoverflow.com/questions/75243421/ef6-with-aad-auth-works-locally-but-not-on-deployed-app-in-azure).
 In the last update from the author in that thread, he mentions that in Azure, his connection string was being configured in the Azure portal which was resulting in the old data provider being used.

-The issue occurs as the Azure portal connectionstring overrids the `web.config` one.
+The issue occurs as the Azure portal connectionstring overrides the `web.config` one.

 ## Suggested Workarounds

-* Configure the connectionstring in the `web.config` instead of Azure portal
+* Configure the connectionstrings only in the `web.config` and drop the connectionstrings from the Azure portal
 * Change the Azure Web App Settings 'Connection strings' `Type` to `Custom`

 	Azure Web App Settings hold the connectionstrings as environmental variables based on the `Type` chosen with the connection string app setting as explained in [Configure an App Service app - Configure connection strings](https://learn.microsoft.com/en-gb/azure/app-service/configure-common?tabs=portal#configure-connection-strings).
 Set the `Type` to `Custom`.